riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 ## Creating the Corpus
-Finally, we have to clean up the lyrical text itself.
+Next, we have to clean up the lyrical text itself.
 We’ll create a variable called corpus using the tm package where we’ll do all of the cleaning.
 The first four steps to cleaning the corpus are pretty straightforward:

-1\.
+  1).
 Make all words lowercase
-2\.
+  2).
 Remove all formatting
-3\.
+  3).
 Remove punctuation
-4\.
+  4).
 Remove any whitespace

 <pre><code class="language-r line-numbers"># Create corpus from lyrics and clean it
 corpus = Corpus(VectorSource(lyrics$Lyrics))